This post may contain affiliate links.

 6 – Bone Broth is Toxic to Dogs

-If this is something that you're concerned about, I recommend making your bone broth with a pressure cooker or buying bone broth from a company uses responsibly sourced and sustainable ingredients.
-A company like Primalvore.
+If this is something that you're concerned about, I recommend making your bone broth with a pressure cooker (cooking time is 4 hours) or buying bone broth from a company that uses responsibly sourced and sustainable ingredients.
+A company like Primalvore, Primal Pets, or Answers Pet Food.

 And, finally, one of the beliefs out there is that bone broth is overrated.
 Some feel that the belief that a dog's diet needs bone broth is incorrect and they are sharing information that debunks the benefits of bone broth.
 And, to be honest, I don't disagree.